 Most travel apparel companies put out new lines as fast as Gucci or Ralph Lauren.
 Few are as eco-consious as Patagonia.
 But really, despite the “New and Improved!” marketing hype, the changes from season to season are very subtle.
 This year’s fleece jacket is barely different from last year’s model.
 But last year’s model is 2/3 the price—or less.

-The virtual clearance rank is an even better deal.
-You can find some amazing bargains by surfing the Sale or Outlet sections of sites like Moosejaw, Sierra Trading Post, REI, Backcountry.com, or eBags.
+The virtual clearance rank is an even better deal for travel gear deals.
+You can find some amazing bargains by surfing the Sale or Outlet sections of sites like Moosejaw, Sierra Trading Post, REI, or Backcountry.com.

 2) Bide your time until you get a great offer

 If you don’t want so many messages in your inbox though, just sign up for my Gear Sales Insiders newsletter instead.
-I only send it out four or five times a year, only when the deals are too good to pass up.
+I only send it out four to six times a year, only when the deals are too good to pass up.
 (Mostly during those transitions times mentioned in point #1.)